greysteil/greysteil.github.com/_posts/2013-04-21-launching-quietly.md

 {{ page.title }}
 ================

-If you possibly can, don't coincide your product releasing with your press release.
+If you possibly can, don't coincide your product release with your press release.
 There's no upside, only downsides:

 - You won't be ready if you get published early (it happens)